Zami77/WhiteBoard-SD7/README.md

 # WhiteBoard-SD7
-All Whiteboard practice problems worked on during the MSSA Course
+All Whiteboard practice problems worked on during the MSSA Course, contains the program files and test files.